Kaikei-e/Go-Dcompose/README.md

 # RailwayGo

-This is a docker-compose of Ubuntu and it's attached Go language.
+This is a docker-compose of Ubuntu and its attached Go language.